molbiodiv/bcdatabaser/README.md

                              restriction) Example: --taxa-list
                              plants_in_germany.txt

+    [--check-tax-names]      If this option is set all taxon names provided by the user (--taxonomic-range and entries in the --taxa-list file) are checked against the names.dmp file from NCBI The program stops with an error if any species name is not listed in names.dmp.
+Set the path to the names.dmp file via --names-dmp-path Default: false

+    [--names-dmp-path <PATH>]
+                             Path to the NCBI taxonomy names.dmp file to check taxonomic names.
+Only relevant if
+                             --check-tax-names is set.
+The default value is suitable for use with the docker container.
+It is the same file used by NCBI::Taxonomy to assign the tax strings.
+Default:
+                             /NCBI-Taxonomy/names.dmp Example:
+                             --names-dmp-path $HOME/ncbi/names.dmp

     [--sequence-length-filter <SLEN>]
                              Sequence length filter for search at NCBI (single number or colon separated range).
 This